mtinglof/SpaceShot/README.md

 ## Developing

-If you would like to develope the game further, I recommend downloading a copy of Unity and downloading or forking my repository for cloning.
+If you would like to developed the game further, I recommend downloading a copy of Unity and downloading or forking my repository for cloning.

 ## Features